Incredible88/BioMistral-Clinical-7B/Research Proposal.md

 The following research questions will guide the exploration and development within this project, ensuring a focused and goal-oriented approach towards enhancing BioMistral-7B for clinical knowledge tasks:

-1. **RQ1: How can incremental learning be effectively integrated into BioMistral-7B to improve its understanding of clinical narratives?**
+1. **RQ1: How can incremental learning be effectively integrated into LLMs to improve their understanding of clinical narratives?**
    - This question aims to explore the feasibility and methods of implementing incremental learning within the BioMistral-7B model.
 The goal is to determine the best practices for continuously updating the model's knowledge base with new clinical data.
 Specifically, this incremental learning will utilize self-supervised training techniques, enabling the generative large model to better comprehend domain-specific knowledge before fine-tuning on downstream tasks.